Human-Connection/Human-Connection-Clock-API/README.md

-# Clock of Change - API Server (Backend)
+# Human Connection Clock - API Server (Backend)

-This repository contains the API Server - or in other terms Backend - of the Clock of Change.
+This repository contains the API Server - or in other terms Backend - of the Human Connection Clock.

-To find out more about the Clock of Change and Human Connection - the network behind it - visit https://human-connection.org/en/.
+To find out more about the Human Connection Clock and Human Connection - the network behind it - visit https://human-connection.org/en/.

 ## Tech Stack